bet4a/d3wiki/SVG-Shapes.md

 <a name="_area" href="SVG-Shapes#wiki-_area">#</a> <b>area</b>(<i>data</i>[, <i>index</i>])

-Returns the path data string for the specified array of *data* elements.
+Returns the path data string for the specified array of *data* elements, or null if the path is empty.
 An optional *index* may be specified, which is passed through to the area's accessor functions.

 <a name="area_x" href="SVG-Shapes#wiki-area_x">#</a> area.<b>x</b>([<i>x</i>])